Nice that you found us

 An overview with links to the recordings and presentations can be found here.

-The week of John Stewart: No 12
+The week of John Stewart: Comparing the cost of air and rail travel

 John Stewart, Chair UECNA